 The ministry staff are a focal group within the congregation, they themselves expending tremendous efforts to minister to the congregation, thus their need for service, care, or aid may be great.

-The Mutual Ministry Committee is meant to minister mutually:
+The Mutual Ministry Team is meant to minister mutually:

 to the ministry staff as a way to assure good ministry within your congregation.